PaulSweeney89/FDA-Tasks/README.md

 Program Overview:

-Using juypter notebook write a simple python function which takes in a list as a input and returns a dictonary of the items in the list as keys and counts the number of times the each item appears as values.
+Using jupyter notebook write a simple python function which takes in a list as a input and returns a dictonary of the items in the list as keys and counts the number of times the each item appears as values.

 ## Task 2 - DiceRolls
 *2nd November 2020*

 Program Overview:

-Using juypter notebook write a python function that simulates rolling dice.
+Using jupyter notebook write a python function that simulates rolling dice.
 The function will take an input for the number of dice rolled & the number of times the dice are rolled in the simulation, the function will count and record the sum of the rolled dice for each roll and provide a dictionary output of the results.

+## Task 3 - CoinFlip
+*16th November 2020*

+Using jupyter notebook write some python code which simulates flipping a coin with a 50/50 chance of heads or tails a 100 times, the code should count & record the number of heads landed for each coin flip.
+The code should then repeat this process 1000 times, using an appropriate plot the results of the coin flips should be depicted.
+It should be shown that the distribution of recorded heads landed for the coin fills will follow a bell-shaped curve.

 ## Jupyter Notebook